intro-to-git/intro-to-git.github.io/Exercises.md

   - print "dirty" if there are modifications to tracked files
   - print "clean" if there are NO modifications to tracked files

-7 Rename the script to "git-st"
+7 Rename the script to "status-check"

+8 Make sure the script works

 8 Commit the modified script